 Careers at the Courts for Junior Lawyers, Graduates and Law Students

-The opportunity to work as a Judge’s Associate
+The opportunity to work for a judicial officer

 What these roles provide